kartikgo/NLPlab--11-712/README.md

 For modification: The file lex.foma is the foma file which can be modified.
 All the lexc files mentioned in the foma file are available for modification in the src folder.

+Find 10000 word Corpus-C analysis in the results folder.

 TO DO:
 Quantitative analysis on Corpus-B.